coenond/lrvl-rspns/README.md

 The `4xx` and `5xx` responses are defined with the status `success` and has an optional data object and message parameter.

 NOTE: Unfortunately, PHP doesn't support named parameters, so if you want to return an error message *without data* is should be return like: `return rspns_bad_request(null, 'some messsage here');`

+## Contribution is always welcome :)
+I developed this package as a 'scratch my own itch' solution.
+Feel free to open a Pull Request for message me for any suggestions.

+:beer: Cheers!